austinmama/vsrx/ssh-check-output.md

 ```

 After you check that the configuration is correct, run the `commit` command to push the changes to the active configuration.

+Your IBM Cloud Juniper vSRX Standard is now configured to route and filter traffic to the new VLAN and subnet, allowing only inbound pings and SSH connections.

+You should now route the vlan as shown in [Manage VLANs](manage-vlans.html) to begin using the new functionality.